-Julissa Arce Tells her Childhood story of immigration and the Sacrifices her Family Made for the American Dream In 'Someone Like Me'
+Julissa Arce’s New Memoir Details the Sacrifices Her Family Made for the American Dream In 'Someone Like Me'

 Julissa Arce’s new memoir reflects on the experience she had as an immigrant child and the sacrifices that families make in order for THEIR children to have a better life.